October 5, 2012

 Schools may also consult the Smarter Balanced Assessment System Web page to view the minimum system requirements schools need to administer online assessments.

 Career Technical Education Event Thrives Despite Funding Shortfalls

 Five hundred students from California will gather this weekend in the Stanislaus County town of Denair to participate in the Central Region Future Farmers of America (FFA) Chapter Officer Leadership Conference at Denair High School.

 The annual meeting is designed to help youngsters develop leadership and responsibility skills to run the chapter offices of the FFA.
 The FFA was founded by a group of young farmers in 1928 to prepare future generations for the challenges of feeding a growing population.

 The attendees represent 68 chapters with 19,000 agriculture student members in 10 counties.
 What makes the event so unusual is that it is coordinated by student leaders, hosted by an outstanding small school, continues to thrive despite inadequate state funding, hosts a large contingent of students, and has the commitment and support of teachers who are accompanying the students.
 The highlight of the conference will be the keynote address by California's candidate for National FFA Office, Lindsey Anderson.

 The California FFA is a career technical student organization recognized by the CDE for providing students with real-world experience and leadership skills that prepare them for careers.
-This is part of State Superintendent of Public Instruction Tom Torlakson's Career Readiness Campaign - Initiatives & Programs designed to lower the student dropout rate in California and provide high school graduates with the skills needed to pursue further education and training as they prepare to enter the workforce.
+This is part of State Superintendent of Public Instruction Tom Torlakson's Career Readiness Campaign - Initiatives & Programs [Note: this page is now titled Career Readiness Initiative 2015.] designed to lower the student dropout rate in California and provide high school graduates with the skills needed to pursue further education and training as they prepare to enter the workforce.